Sample Listing of Elective Courses

 Infinite imagination?
 Limited budget?
 Students in this laboratory-style class will explore using low budget materials to create high concept products.
 Explore the infinite possibilities of the imagination: cardboard, fabric, papier mâché, or found objects can be used to create visual elements for any story.
 Please bring images and ideas to the first class so that time can be budgeted and materials can be acquired.

-A history and theory class complimentary to the directing class, examining cinematic waves that broke the conventions and masterful directors who broke the rules, thus redefining and re-‐establishing new cinematic conventions.
-From the German Expressionism of the 30s, the French New Wave of the 1960s, the Italian Neo-‐realism of the 1960s and the Scandinavian Dogma of the 1990s, we will screen and analyze clips where directors adopted unconventional ways of using the camera, sound, non-‐ narrative storytelling and unconventional editing to successfully break all the pre-‐ established rules.
+A discussion class, on the history and theory that examines cinematic waves that broke the conventions and masterful directors who broke the rules, thus redefining and re-establishing new cinematic conventions.
+Close attention will be given to the German Expressionism of the 1930s, the French New Wave of the 1960s, the Italian Neo-realism of the 1960s, the American New Wave of the 1970s, the Scandinavian Dogma of the 1990s and today’s American and international cinema.This is a discussion class that relies on discovering and discussing different types of cinemas, and how each and every one can learn from other filmmakers.

 Digital Photography 101